 Let's say our goal is to build a human level speech system using DL.
 What we usually do with our data set is to split them with three sets; train, dev(val) and test.
 Then, the gaps between these errors may occur as below:

 You can see the gaps between the errors are named as bias and variance.
-If you take time and think a while, you will find that it is quite intuitive why he named the gap between human level error and training set error as bias and the other as variance
+If you take time and think a while, you will find that it is quite intuitive why he named the gap between human level error and training set error as bias and the other as variance.

 If you find that your model has a high bias and a low variance, try to find a new model architecture or simply increase the capacity of the model.
 On the other hand, if you have a low bias but a high variance, you would be better to try gathering more data as an easy remedy.
+To see this more clearly, let's say you have the following results:

-• Train error : 8%
+Train error : 8%

-• Dev error : 10%
+Dev error : 10%

 If I were to tell you that human level error for such a task is of the order of 1%, you will immediately notice that this is the bias issue.
 On the other hand, if I told you that human level error is around 7.5%, this would be now more like a variance problem.
 Then you would be better to focus your efforts on the methods such as data synthesis or gathering the data more similar to the test.
+As you can see, just because you use a human level performance as a baseline, you can always have guidelines where to focus on among several options you may have.

 Note that he did not say it is "easy" to train a big model or to gather a huge amount of data.
 What he tries to deliver here is that at least you have an "easy option to try" even though you are not an expert in this area.
 You know... building a new model architecture which actually works is not a trivial task even for the experts.
+Still, there remains some unavoidable issues you need to overcome.

 Data Crisis